Lake Constance - Highlights & Hinterland

 It is family-run, comfortable, and rated 4-star.
 The ideal location seduces you into an evening stroll along the waterfront.
 The beautiful conservatory restaurant with a view of the lake invites you to stop and enjoy a perfect place for your personal dining.Day 4: Lindau - St. Gallen, 20 mi.
 (32 km)

-Gottlieben, your overnight destination, is a tiny picturesque village which lies on the Seerhein, the short waterway between Lake Constance and Untersee.
+Gottlieben, your overnight destination, is a tiny, picturesque village that lies on the Seerhein, the short waterway between Lake Constance and Untersee.
 It is characterized by beautiful half-timbered houses from the 17th century.
 The castle of the Bishop of Constance is a highlight.
 Your hotel is a historic and lovingly restored 300-year-old building.

 Day 6: Reichenau - Stein am Rhein, 23 mi.
 (36 km)